xpack/dockerfiles/centos/6-xbb-tex/README.md

-## 6-xbb
+## 6-xbb-tex

 ### Overview

-Dockerfile to create a Docker image based on the latest CentOS 6 32-bits development image, plus selected new tools.
+Dockerfile to create a Docker image based on the latest CentOS 6 32/64-bits development image, plus selected new tools and TexLive.

 ### Changes